awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-s3.md

 We will use the API's root \(`/`\) resource as the container of an authenticated caller's Amazon S3 buckets\.
 We will also create a `Folder` and `Item` resources to represent a particular Amazon S3 bucket and a particular Amazon S3 object, respectively\.
 The folder name and object key will be specified, in the form of path parameters as part of a request URL, by the caller\.

+**Note**
+When accessing objects whose object key includes `/` or any other special character, the character needs to be URL encoded\.
+For example, `test/test.txt` should be encoded to `test%2Ftest.txt`\.

 **To create an API resource that exposes the Amazon S3 service features**

 1. In the API Gateway console, create an API named **MyS3**\.
 This API's root resource \(**/**\) represents the Amazon S3 service\.